 The Role-based testing environment supports automatic scoring based on the number of unit test cases passed.
 It also supports any custom scoring method defined by the question setter.
 Candidate submission can be viewed in the Reports section.

 The Role-based testing environment can run any stack that is supported on Ubuntu.
-This allows the question setter to upload a project directory and present candidates with a project initialized in the online editor.
+This allows the question setter to upload a project directory and present candidates with a project initialized in the online IDE.
 Currently, our system supports Role-based questions for front-end, back-end, and full-stack roles.

 - Evaluates multiple candidates in parallel